 Mr. Stewart said that the hard negotiating over price—at the time, the prevailing practice—left enough bad feelings among shoppers to interfere with customer loyalty.
 Most consumers viewed themselves as less skilled at haggling than were the retailers, who did it repeatedly each day.
 The customers often came away feeling they’d been exploited.

-The introduction of fixed pricing was largely responsible for the rapid growth of Mr. Stewart’s retail enterprises.
+The introduction of fixed pricing facilitated the rapid growth of Mr. Stewart’s retail enterprises.

 Click below for more: